 Event members get one of Michael’s books signed and for free

-The business speaker recently took up another travel adventure to travel all fifty US States in fifty days while he faced fifty state-related challenges.
+The business speaker recently took up another travel, adventure to travel all fifty US States in fifty days, while he faced fifty state-related challenges.
 Michael describes his lifestyle as a comfort zone-leaving exercise to constantly grow on a personal and professional level and to embrace change.
-This mindset led him to start a successful career as top business motivational speaker on stage.
+This mindset led him to start a successful career as a top business motivational speaker on stage.
 Feel free to view his TEDx talk on overcoming fear.
-This TEDx talk presents a great overview of motivational speaker Wigge’s entire life, related to his challenges he took up.
-30 years after his first self-imposed challenge as a child, Wigge was able to share his adventure and travel challenges on the Tonight Show and on the Today Show.
+This TEDx talk presents a great overview of motivational speaker Wigge’s entire life, related to the challenges he has pursued.
+Thirty years after his first self-imposed challenge as a child, Wigge was able to share his adventure and travel challenges on the Tonight Show and on the Today Show.

 ‘Business motivational speaker Michael Wigge perfectly combines his humor with interesting motivational aspects!’
 Peter Grosca – Mercedes Benz